-The MACP practicum is a 16- to 25 -hours per week, nine to twelve-months supervised clinical experience (divided into three separate terms - Prac I/II/III), during which the student must accrue at least 500 hours of clinical experience.
-The minimum number of clock hours to complete the practicum requirement is 528 - this includes a minimum of 500 hours at practicum site and a minimum of 28 hours in an approved on-campus Practicum Seminar.
+The MACP practicum is a 15- to 24-hours per week, nine to twelve-months supervised clinical experience divided into two separate terms - Prac I/II, during which the student must accrue at least 500 hours of clinical experience.
 Practicum students are expected to carry their own caseload of clients/patients for whom they have the primary responsibility for treatment planning and implementation.